-Two of the most popular apps, Bumble and Tinder, are among the most commonly downloaded.
+As two of the most popular dating apps, Bumble and Tinder, are among the most commonly downloaded by singles worldwide.
 According to Much Needed, Tinder is used in 196 countries and has about 50 million users.
 Bumble, on the other hand, according to Forbes, has over 35 million users.

-That’s a lot of people and chances are, many of those people have both apps (and then some).
-But what’s the real difference between the two apps, besides personal choice?
+That’s a lot of people and chances are, many of those people have both apps.
+But what are the real differences when it comes to Bumble vs. Tinder, besides personal choice?
 Are they essentially the same thing?
 We’ve tackled this – and more – below!

 Bumble also is a little more interactive.
 It will hand you questions to answer—like “What is your go-to karaoke song?” and will also encourage women to be creative in their messages.
 So if you’re stumped for ideas, Bumble has your back.

 For the most part, Bumble and Tinder are different animals in the same jungle.
-They both have their advantages and disadvantages, but they are not the same thing.
+They both have their advantages and disadvantages and it’s best to choose what works best for you!